EseVic/TaskMaster/README.md

 |2.
 Foster a sense of accomplishment through progress tracking and completion of tasks. |Support a balanced lifestyle by allowing users to integrate both work and personal tasks seamlessly.|

+#Technology Used:
+- HTML
+- CSS
+- JAVASCRIPT

 ## This project was done by group of 11 individuals of the 3mtt Software Dev    elopment training.

 ### `List of Individuals who contributed to this project`